How to Make Human Connection When Marketing Your Software

 Are you familiar with where strongest prospects are most active on social media?
 If not, it's time to do your research and start getting social on a regular basis.

-IT giant Optum was highly aware their public presence was less-than-personal, so they crafted an entire social media campaign dedicated to getting experts to engage with potential followers, which grew the latter population exponentially and launched an entire new era of success for Optum - inspiring a specific website, wholly designed to foster ongoing prospect/customer engagement.
+IT giant Optum was extremely aware that their public presence was less-than-personal, so they crafted an entire social media campaign dedicated to getting experts to engage with potential followers, which grew the latter population exponentially and launched an entire new era of success for Optum - inspiring a specific website, wholly designed to foster ongoing prospect/customer engagement.

-4) Keep that targeted content comin'
+4) Keep that targeted content going

-In order to maintain the momentum of human-to-human contact, connection and engagement, SaaS marketers must be relentless with the creation of targeted and personalized content.
+In order to maintain the momentum of human-to-human contact, connection and engagement, software marketers must be relentless with the creation of targeted and personalized content.
 In the aforementioned Optum's case, this included their social media interactions as well as podcasts, videos and articles that were then heavily promoted.

 While there is plenty of amazing content that isn't written, blogs and social media posts are critical.
-Check out, The 8 Best Blogs for SaaS Startups, to get a good idea of what personalized means for your own industry.
+Check out, The 8 Best Blogs for software Startups, to get a good idea of what personalized means for your own industry.
 Then take that same connectivity and translate it into the content your target personas want to read.

 5) Hire the right people